Reviews You Can Rely On

 Our saw experts bought the 15 best chainsaws, a mix of gas and electric saws, and put them through exhaustive head-to-head wood-slicing tests.
 Our extensive chainsaw review process delves into cutting time tests, features, energy/fuel consumption, and how loud they are.
 We tested each chainsaw for use on actual tree work, and performed careful timed tests at a professional tree service wood yard.

 After thousands of test hours, we recommend the EGO Power+ CS2005 as the best chainsaw overall.
 Nothing touched it in our timed cutting performance tests; it even beat all the gas saws!
-That said, the Ego Power+ CS1800 is lighter, a lot less expensive and may be all the cutting power you need.
-Read on for more on of our test findings, and to learn about the smaller chainsaws we recommend for trimming projects.
+That said, the Ego Power+ CS1800 is lighter, a lot less expensive, and may be all the cutting power you need.
+Read on for more on our test findings, and to learn about the smaller chainsaws we recommend for trimming projects.

 Top 18 Chainsaws - Test Results